-Clinical benefit of achieving SVR (i.e., cure)
+Clinical Benefit of Achieving SVR (i.e., cure)

 SVR, defined as an HCV RNA level in the blood below the limit of quantification based on reverse-transcription polymerase chain reaction (RT-PCR) at least 12 weeks after completion of treatment, is the primary endpoint of successful therapy.
 There is documented concordance of SVR at 12 and 24 weeks (referred to as SVR12 and SVR24, respectively) with reported positive and negative predictive values upward of 98% in DAA-based studies.
-Based on these data, the FDA now recommends testing for HCV RNA at 12 weeks after completion of treatment (i.e., SVR12) as the primary endpoint for HCV clinical trials; this is endorsed by the AASLD, European Association for the Study of the Liver, and American Gastroenterological Association.4-6 This document uses the term "SVR" without specification of SVR12 or SVR24 because the two are considered clinically equivalent.
+Based on these data, the FDA now recommends testing for HCV RNA at 12 weeks after completion of treatment (i.e., SVR12) as the primary endpoint for HCV clinical trials; this is endorsed by the AASLD, European Association for the Study of the Liver, and American Gastroenterological Association.
+11-13 This document uses the term "SVR" without specification of SVR12 or SVR24 because the two are considered clinically equivalent.

 Achieving an SVR with HCV treatment improves clinical outcome.
 Liver fibrosis may improve (regress) after achieving an SVR.
-Patients with cirrhosis who achieve an SVR also have reduced progression of their liver disease and reduced risk of HCC, liver failure, and death related to liver disease, as well as reduced all-cause mortality.
-Thus, there is compelling evidence that curing patients of HCV infection, including patients with cirrhosis, has clinically meaningful improvements in outcomes.
+Patients with cirrhosis who achieve an SVR also have reduced progression of their liver disease and reduced risk of HCC, liver failure, and death related to liver disease, as well as reduced all-cause mortality.14 Thus, there is compelling evidence that curing patients of HCV infection, including patients with cirrhosis, has clinically meaningful improvements in outcomes.
+Although the HCC risk is reduced in patients with cirrhosis who achieve SVR, HCC occurrence is not eliminated; thus, HCC surveillance (liver imaging with or without alpha-fetoprotein) should continue every 6 months.

-Principles of patient identification, evaluation, and treatment Key Points
+Principles of Patient Identification, Evaluation, and Treatment Key Points

-- All patients with chronic HCV who do not have medical contraindications are potential candidates for antiviral treatment. - Ongoing substance use involving alcohol, illicit drugs, and marijuana, or participation in an opioid replacement program, should not be an automatic exclusion criterion for HCV treatment.
+- One-time, universal HCV testing should be performed for adults aged 18-79 years, with repeated testing for patients with ongoing risk exposure. - All patients with chronic HCV who do not have medical contraindications are potential candidates for antiviral treatment. - Ongoing substance use involving alcohol, illicit drugs, and marijuana, or participation in an opioid replacement program, should not be an automatic exclusion criterion for HCV treatment.
 Decisions regarding HCV treatment of patients with substance use disorders or severe mental health conditions should be made by an experienced provider who can assess the likelihood of adherence with medical recommendations, clinic visits, and medications. - Pre-treatment assessment, including determination of liver disease severity, comorbidities, assessment of potential DDIs, and patient likelihood of adherence to treatment and monitoring should be performed prior to starting HCV treatment. - Selection of an appropriate regimen and treatment duration for patients depends on subtype, stage of liver disease, baseline level of HCV viremia, prior treatment history, and concomitant medications.

 Identification, evaluation, and treatment of Veterans with hepatitis C will require efforts from multiple levels of an integrated health system.
-Guidelines endorsed by VHA, United States Preventive Services Task Force, and the Centers for Disease Control and Prevention recommend one-time screening for all persons born between 1945 and 1965, and risk factor-based testing for those born outside this time frame.
-Screening and diagnosis most commonly takes place in primary care settings.
-Once diagnosed, patients with detectable HCV RNA are included in the VA National Hepatitis C Clinical Case Registry, a VAwide electronic database established for accurate tracking of VA's HCV population and population health interventions at the facility level.
+Updated screening guidelines endorsed by VHA Clinical Preventive Services Guidance Statement on Screening for Hepatitis C, the United States Preventive Services Task Force (USPSTF) and the Centers for Disease Control and Prevention (CDC) recommend one-time, universal HCV testing for adults aged 18-79 years, with repeated testing for patients with ongoing risk exposure.
+Clinicians may consider screening adults older than 79 years with risk factors (e.g., past or current injection drug use).
+The CDC does not recommend universal HCV screening in settings where the prevalence of HCV infection (HCV RNA-positivity) is less than 0.1%.
+Screening and diagnosis most commonly take place in primary care settings.
+Once diagnosed, patients with detectable HCV RNA are included in a VA-wide electronic database established for accurate tracking of VA's HCV population and population health interventions at the facility level.